ErrorTzy/writings/notes/Logic/Sets, Logic and Computation.md

 - If $\Gamma \vDash A$ but not $\Gamma \vdash A$, the deductive system is *too weak*

-## Chap 6 Syntax of First-order Logic
+## Ch.6 Syntax of First-order Logic

 ### 6.2 First-order Languages